wp-plugins/easy-landing-pages/readme.txt

 Requires at least: 3.5
 Tested up to: 3.5
 License: GPLv2 or later
+Tag: 1.4

 Get More Leads - And Convert More of Them - With Effortless Landing Pages + Smart Email Marketing + Referral Generation - Now for Wordpress!

 == Description ==

+= <i>Please Read</i> =
+<b><i>This plugin requires you to have a paid account with KickoffLabs.</i></b>
+We help everyone build amazing landing pages and opt-in forms that can be published anywhere.
+We also enable auto responder emails and a viral boost referral system.
+It’s a unique combination and we encourage you to check out http://www.kickofflabs.com before downloading this plugin.

 Is the hassle of creating landing pages keeping you from making more sales?
 This plugin allows you to easy publish landing pages, generated from <a href="http://www.kickofflabs.com">KickoffLabs</a>, to your Wordpress site.